ros2/ros2_documentation/source/Tutorials/GettingStartedWithRos2Doctor.rst

   Failed modules:  network

-An error may not stop your system from running either, but should be addressed to avoid bugs.
+An error indicates the system is missing important settings or functions that are crucial to ROS 2.
+Errors should be addressed to ensure the system functions properly.

 2 Check a system
 ^^^^^^^^^^^^^^^^

-You can also examine a running ROS 2 system or network to identify possible causes for issues.
+You can also examine a running ROS 2 system to identify possible causes for issues.

-Turtlesim is a system, because it’s comprised of a few nodes communicating with each other.
+To see ``ros2doctor`` working on a running system, let's run Turtlesim, which has nodes actively communicating with each other.

 Start up the system by opening a new terminal, sourcing ROS 2, and entering the command:

 .. code-block::